 Wall-jet: When a Droplet Splashes on a Surface

-The Wall-jet boundary condition is designed for a specific situation in the Discrete Phase Model.
-It simulates a liquid droplet hitting a wall and splashing outwards in a thin sheet, like a small “jet” that moves along the wall’s surface.
-Think of throwing a water balloon at a wall; the water doesn’t just stick, it splashes outwards.
+The Wall-jet boundary condition simulates a droplet hitting a wall and splashing outwards in a thin sheet, like a small “jet” moving along the surface.
+Think of throwing a water balloon at a wall; the water does not just stick, it splashes.
+This specific model is highly useful for high-temperature walls.
+On a very hot surface, a liquid droplet evaporates too quickly to form a stable film.
+Instead, it splashes across the heated metal.

-Figure 6: The Wall-jet DPM boundary condition simulates a droplet hitting a surface and splashing outward as a thin sheet, which is common for spray interacting with hot walls
+Figure 6: The Wall-jet DPM boundary condition simulates a droplet hitting a surface and splashing outward as a thin sheet, which is common for spray interacting with hot walls.

 Wall-film: When Particles Form a Liquid Layer